Webinar tips and tricks

 The beauty is, once you set this system up, you can use it over and over.
 Automation gives you the freedom to just focus on promoting your webinar--because you know Drip will automatically send the right emails to the right person at the right time.

 First, let’s create a zap source using Livestorm.
-This is standard, let’s pick the "attendee registered" trigger.
+This is standard, let’s pick the Attendee Registered trigger.
 Pick “all webinars”.
-And here you go.
-Now move on to the next step.

 Then, move on to the next zap and create a Drip “event”.

 Events work just like any analytics tool.
-It is super useful because you will be able to segment your subscribers or fire triggers inside Drip based on that event.
+They are super useful because you will be able to segment your subscribers or fire triggers inside of Drip based on the event.

-Note: you can duplicate this zap and modify the trigger source to create another event.
+Note: you can duplicate this zap and modify the trigger source to to create another event.
 For instance, if I put as a trigger “Attendee joins webinar”, I can send the event “Webinar joined”.
-Which allows me to trigger different actions knowing if the person as attended or not the webinar.
+Which allows me to trigger different actions knowing if the person has attended the webinar.

 From there, you can do a bunch of cool stuff.
-Drip has a WYSIWYG automation tool that allows complex webinar integration workflows.
+Drip has a WYSIWYG automation tool that allows to create complex webinar integration workflows.

-This is probably the most advanced example of webinar integration, it requires some (very) basic understanding of APIs work but it’s super cool once it works.
+This is probably the most advanced example of webinar integration.
+It requires some basic understanding of APIs work but it’s super cool once it works.

 Note: for this zap, we will use Clearbit to enrich our emails.
-Clearbit is an API that fetches public information available on that person, their company info and more.
+Clearbit is an API that fetches public information available on that person, their company infos and more.

 Just to give you an idea of the global workflow:

-Once you get a response from Clearbit, you can manipulate that data.
+Once you get a response from Clearbit, you can manipulate the data.
 What we’ll do is create a filter action.

-As you can see, we want only companies with over 1000 employees and an Alexa rank below 50 (top 50 websites).
-Those standards are super high, you will only get big names with that filter.
-Typically, Netflix fits in that category.
+As you can see, we want only companies with over 1000 employees and a Alexa rank below 50 (top 50 websites).
+You'll only get big names withthat filter because the standards are super high, you will only get big names.
+For example, Netflix fits in that category.

 The rest is pretty straight forward.
 Just create a [Insert CRM tool here] action.
 You can even create a very detailed profile based on the data you just fetched with Clearbit.
-Even phone number.
-Which is pretty awesome for your sales rep.
+You can even access phone numbers, which is pretty awesome for your sales rep.

 And voilà.
 Advanced, but still easy once you get the idea, right?

-Let me know in the comment what you guys think of those workflows, how would you improve them, and don’t hesitate to suggest other examples.
+Let me know in the comments what you guys think of those workflows, how you would improve them, and don’t hesitate to suggest other examples.